 - You may have a defense if the new owner failed to give the notice required by the state or federal law.

 Q: What if I am a section 8 tenant?

 - You have the same right to 90-day notice, and to stay until your lease expires, as described above (some exceptions).

 - Call your section 8 worker and get help immediately.

 Q: What if I live in a city with local tenant protection laws?

 - You may be protected from foreclosure eviction.
 Call our hotline to find out which cities have local eviction protections.

-Call Tenants Together for more information.
-Our Toll Free Tenant Foreclosure Hotline is 888-495-8020.
+Our Statewide Tenants' Rights Hotline is 888-495-8020.
 If you need legal assistance, please contact your local legal aid office.